 In a dying Amazon where indigenous leaders waver between resistance and surrender, the children see a different fight.
 For them, this is not yet a stolen future—it is a battle against monsters and demons.
-Exit from Paradise follows their journey to navigate a destiny the adults can no longer control.
+Expelled from Paradise follows their journey to navigate a destiny the adults can no longer control.

 Nicolás Muñoz